prackash/LinkedIn-posts/Readme.md

 The water required for image generation might be more of the water footprint than actual cost for cooling, which all semiconductors require, water footprint is very different from framing it as a cost, the more you use the hardware the less cost per image.
 Imagine this you buy a T-shirt which apparently costs around 2,000 liters [3], this isn't the same as saying "it costs me 2,000 liters to wear this once" rather the cost will depend on how many times you choose to wear it before recycling or reusing for something else.

+Remember all components of a machine has a water footprint from the Motherboard in your smartphones to the GPU's in the Data Centers.

 2. " Melting GPU's"

 Yes I am aware that Sam Altman mentioned that their GPU's are melting [4], however I believe it is supposed to be taken in a figurative sense as in how much demand has spiked than literally (you would be surprised many have taken it).